May 22, 2020

 Get a daily dose of cute animals, learn fun new facts and watch regular live streams with keepers on the Nashville Zoo’s Facebook and Instagram.
 For the next few weeks, they will send out an email each Monday letting you know when to catch live streams that week.

-The “Search the Collection” online portal lets visitors search and read about artifacts.
+The newly-added TSM Kids portal leads to fun Tennessee State Museum resources that encourage kids and families to learn and interact with Tennessee history.
+Watch a storytime video, download coloring book pages, solve the museum jigsaw puzzle and travel back in time through stories and activities shared on the Junior Curators Blog.
+“Search the Collection” online portal lets visitors search and read about artifacts.
 Check out the video archives from the museum’s lectures, panel discussion and Lunch and Learn events.
 The "Stories" blog contains articles featuring topics on Tennessee history.
 Download and print #ColorOurCollection sheets that feature artifacts.

 Winners Bar & Grill

 Enjoy live music from talented writers and artists with the Winners Bar & Grill’s Whiskey Jam Livestream Series.
 When the event first launched in 2011, the first few months saw guests artists like Kip Moore, Brett Eldridge, Chris Young and Dustin Lynch.